-"The Long Walk" , based on a true story by ANDREW ALTON-READ and adapted for the screen by MONET MORGAN, is a psychological drama.
+"The Long Walk" , based on a true story of mental illness by ANDREW ALTON-READ and adapted for the screen by MONET MORGAN, is a psychological drama.
 A teenage boy suffers a trauma and is catapulted into a world of psychosis.
 Later in life he suffers another attack and ends up on the streets of London, only to be helped by unexpected strangers.

 The Long Walk

 With mental health very much at the forefront of people’s minds as we exit the Covid 19 pandemic, a new short film is gearing up to highlight both the pain and the positive outcomes that are possible when help is sought.